endink/caching-kotlin/readme.md

 # Labijie Caching ( kotlin )
 >for java see this: https://github.com/endink/caching

-### This project is in the process of development....
+### This project was production ready

-A cache structure that supports expiration on a per-key basis.
+A cache structure that supports expiration on each key.

 ![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)
 ![Maven Central](https://img.shields.io/maven-central/v/com.labijie/caching-kotlin.svg?color=orange)

 All of the jar packages has been uploaded to the maven central.

-:smile: **Now, kryo serializer full supported for redis ( since 1.0.6 ) !!**
+:smile: **Now, kryo serializer was fully supported for redis ( since 1.0.7 ) !!**

+## Kryo serialization saves 80% memory than spring redis template (jdk serialization) !!

 just configure this: